 Boating and Cruising—The new cruise ship terminal offers visitors and locals a chance to see some of the oceanic sites of the province.
 You can choose a day tour or a much longer week-long voyage.

-Fort Amherst National Historic Site/Port la Joye—This historic site is open year round and was an important military defence position.
-You can enjoy walking there and visit Warren Cove.
+Fort Amherst National Historic Site/Port la Joye—This historic site is open year-round and was an important military defensive position.
+You can enjoy walking there and visiting Warren Cove.
 There are over 5 kilometers of trails.
 You can bring a picnic and relax by the water.

 Charlottetown’s downtown region is walkable, and you’ll enjoy strolling around the harbor, taking in the sights.
 If you are looking for things to do in Charlottetown, you won’t be disappointed during your stay in this port city of Canada.

 Photo Credit: Silvio Figueiredo